Shrinidhi1/Optimal-Placement-of-VNFs-and-SFC-in-Edge-Computing-Environment/README.md

 The primary motivation for NFV-enabled MEC networks is to address the limitations of traditional hardware-based network appliances.
 It enhances network agility, allowing for the easy introduction of new network services.
 Service function chains provide a flexible and efficient framework for deploying network functions in a 5G network.
 SFC enables network operators to deploy network functions in a modular manner, offering a flexible framework for deploying functions in a dynamic and changing network environment.
 SFC provides a way to automate the setup of virtual network connections to handle different types of traffic flows.

 ## 3. Problem Statement
-To design and implement cost-effective chaining of Virtual Network Functions (VNFs) in Multi-access Edge Computing (MEC) environment to create a Service Function Chain (SFC) such that latency constraints of every SFC are met.
+To design and implement cost-effective placement and chaining of Virtual Network Functions (VNFs) in Multi-access Edge Computing (MEC) environment to create a Service Function Chain (SFC) such that latency constraints of every SFC are met.

 ## 4. Objectives
 - To place VNFs in MEC servers such that resource constraint of every VNF is met.